 By Rick Steves and Pat O'Connor

-Nationalist leader John Hume, who shared the Nobel Peace Prize in 1998 with Unionist leader David Trimble, still has a house in the Bogside.
-He once borrowed a quote from Gandhi to explain his non-violent approach to the peace process: "An eye for an eye just ends up leaving everyone blind."
+While these murals preserve the struggles of the late 20th century, today sectarian violence has given way to negotiations and a settlement that seems to be working.
+The city has agreed to alternate Nationalist and Unionist mayors, and citizens seem filled with a cautious optimism.
+British Prime Minister David Cameron's 2010 apology for the Bloody Sunday shootings was a huge step forward.
+Nationalist leader John Hume, who shared the 1998 Nobel Peace Prize with Unionist leader David Trimble, still has a house in Bogside.
+He once borrowed a quote from Gandhi to explain his nonviolent approach to the peace process: "An eye for an eye leaves everyone blind."

 Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.